Jesus Loves You, But He Doesn’t Trust You

 And here’s what I also believe: I am on that list.
 You are on that list.
 Jesus knows what is in us —just like he knew what was in them.
 We all have more in common with those people, or with Peter, or even with Judas, than we have in common with Jesus.

 When I reread this passage several years back, I was confused.
 Why would Jesus — God’s love incarnate — not trust people?
-How can he possibly love us, and not trust us?
+How can he possibly love us and not trust us?

-But it dawned on me that I was confusing trust and love.
+It dawned on me that I was confusing trust and love.
 Love is unconditional; trust is earned.
 We may not be trustworthy, and so God doesn’t trust us.
 But he loves us anyway.

 But if he loves us without us being as trustworthy as we (or he) would like, then that love can be counted on.
 It is actually good news Jesus loves us but doesn’t trust us.
 If I thought he trusted me, I would be crushed every time I sinned (not that sin doesn’t grieve me).
 But if I know he doesn’t trust me (or he actually trusts me to be true to the dark side of my nature!) yet I also know he loves me despite that, I’m in a whole different relationship with him.

-This also gives me a path to follow as I seek to love others.
+I can, have and will let him down, and he knows every incident in detail.
+But I cannot, have not, and will not ever lose his love, despite what he knows about me.This also gives me a path to follow as I seek to love others.
 I have learned over the years to trust people less.
 They are going to disappoint me, and if I hold out for them to always do what I want, I will be let down again and again.

-Instead, I love people a lot, but do not put much trust in them.
+I love people a lot but do not put much trust in them.
 I keep coming back, keep forgiving, keep giving grace, just like Jesus does.
 But I do not “cast my pearls before swine”—I don’t give trust to those that don’t see its value (pigs aren’t evil, they just don’t know what a pearl is worth so why give them one?).
 I keep loving people, knowing they are going to let me down.
 I don’t make them “evil” in my mind; just dependably undependable.

 I can even love myself more with this mindset.
 I know I will not live up to my own aspirations for myself.
 Like the text says, Jesus knew his followers’ inner reality; and no one needs to tell me what is in me—I’m very familiar with that guy.
 But I love him, and seek to minister to him, and keep putting him in situations where he can serve and grow and do God’s work in the world.